-- 77. This section of the document sets out how we will consult the community and stakeholders on applications for different types of development. - 78.
-There are two main stages of the planning application process where the community and stakeholders may become involved: - Pre-application, - During the determination of the application - 79.
-The nature of involvement at any stage varies depending on the type and size of development proposed. - 80.
+- 81. This section of the document sets out how we will consult the community and stakeholders on applications for different types of development. - 82.
+The Town and Country Planning (Development Management Procedure) (England) Order 2015 sets out a minimum standard of publicity and notification of applications to the local community, depending on the nature of the application. - 83.
+There are two main stages of the planning application process where the community and stakeholders may become involved: - Pre-application, - During the determination of the application - 84.
+The nature of involvement at any stage varies depending on the type and size of development proposed. - 85.
 Anyone can access information regarding planning applications and involve themselves in the decision making process by making their views known.
-Groups typically involved in the planning application process include: - local people, especially those living close to application sites - residents associations & parish councils - statutory bodies, such as the Environment Agency or Sport England - other community groups and societies. - 81.
+Groups typically involved in the planning application process include: - local people, especially those living close to application sites; - residents associations & parish councils; - statutory bodies, such as the Environment Agency or Sport England; - other community groups and societies. - 86.
 Any representations made on applications are considered when we decide whether to approve an application.
 This ensures local people and stakeholders help to influence development in their area.